 Anita sits in the back of a crowded waiting room of a government hospital in Uttar Pradesh, her four-year-old son leaning weak and ill on her lap.
-He’s suffering from diarrhea, one of the leading killers of children in India, and she had carried him to four village doctors before one finally persuaded her to take him to a hospital.
+He’s suffering from diarrhoea, one of the leading killers of children in India, and she had carried him to four village doctors before one finally persuaded her to take him to a hospital.
 Anita earns at most INR 10 a day, among the poorest of the poor, yet she was willing to pay to see local practitioners rather than seek free government care.

 Something is seriously wrong